inmanta/inmanta-core/docs/guides/migrate-to-postgresql.rst

 **********************************

 Since release 2019.2, PostgreSQL is used as the backend database system of the Inmanta server instead of MongoDB.
-This page describes how an Inmanta server running on MongoDB can be migrated to PostgreSQL.
+This page describes how to migrate an Inmanta server running on MongoDB to PostgreSQL.

 Note: This procedure doesn't perform a full database migration.
-Existing version of a configurationmodel are not migrated to the PostgreSQL database.
-As such, it is requires to create a new version of the configuration model after the migration.
-The following things are part of the migration:
+Existing version of a configurationmodel will not be migrated to the PostgreSQL database.
+As such, it is required to create a new version of the configuration model after the migration.
+The following things will be migrated:

 * Projects
-* Environments (including the settings of an environment)
+* Environments (including environment settings)
-* Forms
+* Forms + Records
 * Parameters

 Migration procedure